Leg & Calf Pain

 Treatment for Leg & Calf Pain

-Once the root cause of the Leg & Calf Pain has been found, the best course of treatment and length of treatment can be planned.
+Once the root cause of the Leg & Calf Pain has been found, Proback Practitioners will decide on the best course of treatment and length of treatment utilising a combination of our unique therapies – Laser Therapy, Spinal Decompression & Shockwave Therapy.

 - For localised tissue injury in muscle strains or sprains, or inflammation from arthritis Laser Therapy may be the best treatment option.
 The K-Laser uses light energy to target an area at a deep, cellular level.
 The energy improves a cell’s ability to heal and regenerate without tissue damage or side effects.
 This process can also help in the development of blood vessels (neovascularisation) in the area, which increases blood flow and improves the body’s ability to heal.